 Board of Directors

-Nadine Proulx is the Vice-President, Employee experience at the National Bank of Canada.
-She has worked for the organization for over 25 years, and her career within the company has combined strong management experience with expertise in organizational transformation.
-Renowned for her strategic vision and leadership, she has a varied background: sales and operations management, project management and ongoing improvement, strategic planning and organizational development.
-She holds an MBA from McGill-HEC and a bachelor’s degree in industrial relations from Université de Montréal.
+Nadine Proulx has a strong management experience and an expertise in organizational transformation.
+She worked for nearly 30 years at the National Bank of Canada where she held the position of Vice President, Employee Experience among others.
+Renowned for her strategic vision and leadership, her background has been varied: sales and operations management, project management, strategic planning and organizational development.
+She holds an MBA from McGill-HEC and a Bachelor's degree in Industrial Relations from the Université de Montréal.

 Éric Gosselin is a partner in the Business Law Group for the Québec region of the McCarthy Tétrault law firm.
 He practices corporate and commercial law, including mergers and acquisitions, and corporate financing.
 He is a member of the Ordre des Agronomes du Québec.
 Very actively involved in the Montréal community, he sits on various committees for charitable organizations working in the community and cultural spheres. Éric Gosselin presently sits on the board of directors of Culture pour tous (chair of the board), of the Festival TransAmériques (1st Vice-President) and of the Société de la Place des Arts (Vice-President). Éric Gosselin was one of the three mentors of Go-C.A. when the program was launched in 2011.
 He also sits as an external member on the Arts and Philanthropy Committee of the Conseil des Arts de Montréal.